nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Rok Sanda's Session 1.md

 Feedback is not validation for what you write or what you don't write it is not a process that you go through after you've finished writing it's a process that you do while you're writing it.

+### Sturgeon's Law
+Sturgeon's law (or Sturgeon's revelation) is an adage stating "**ninety percent of everything is crap**".
+The adage was coined by Theodore Sturgeon, an American science fiction author and critic.

+So, by extension 90% of your life is crap?

+It's okay for me to write horrible stuff because I am just exercising my writing muscles.